Henry Francis PELHAM (1846–1907)

 But in some more important respects Pelham was the best and most effective professor of Ancient History I have known in Oxford.
 His lectures were attended by almost every man who read for Literae Humaniores during the time he was in office.
 More than that, if he published but little himself, he was zealous in support of any young man who was keen on research.

-In 1895 his son Edward Henry Pelham, who had been to school at Harrow, went up to Balliol College, obtaining a First in Mathematics in 1898 and a Second in Modern History in 1899.
+In 1895 his son Edward Henry Pelham, who had been at Harrow School, went up to Balliol College, obtaining a First in Mathematics in 1898 and a Second in Modern History in 1899.

-At the time of the 1901 census Henry was probably abroad, and his wife was staying at Colne House in Cromer, Norfolk with her aged mother.
-Her children Herbert (19) and Laura (12) were with her.
-Her mother had no fewer than eleven servants.
+At the time of the 1901 census Henry was probably abroad, and his wife was staying with her children Herbert (19) and Laura (12) at Colne House in Cromer, Norfolk, the home of her aged mother, who had no fewer than eleven servants.

-Pelham died in 1907, and although Trinity College is in St Mary Magdalen parish, his burial is recorded in the parish register of St Giles’s Church, because the family grave purchased when his two small children died was in their section of the cemetery:
+Pelham died in 1907, and although Trinity College is in St Mary Magdalen parish, his burial is recorded in the parish register of St Giles’s Church, because the family grave purchased when his two small children died was in their section of the cemetery and he was buried with them:

-† Henry Francis Pelham died at the President’s Lodgings, Trinity College at the age of 60 on 12 February 1907 and was buried in the same grave as his two young children at St Sepulchre’s Cemetery on 15 February (burial recorded in the parish register of St Giles’s Church).
+† Henry Francis Pelham died at the President’s Lodgings, Trinity College at the age of 60 on 12 February 1907 and was buried at St Sepulchre’s Cemetery on 15 February (burial recorded in the parish register of St Giles’s Church).

 The following description of the funeral appeared in Jackson’s Oxford Journal on 23 February 1907: